sergeypedan/social-nets-db/README.md

 #    }
 ```

 It will raise an exception if you pass an unrecognized UID:

 ```ruby
 Integral::SocialNet.new("test")
 # ArgumentError (Social net with UID test is not supported.
 Currently supported UIDs are: behance, dribble, facebook, github, instagram, livejournal, linkedin, medium, my.mail.ru, odnoklassniki, stackoverflow, telegram, twitter, vkontakte, youtube)
 ```

-### Accessors
+### Property accessors

 ```ruby
 social_net = Integral::SocialNet.new("facebook")